 This is the newest addition to Oaxaca’s vegan scene.
 The menu at Viridritas Cocina Vegana has a definite but subtle Asian influence.

 The menu del dia is incredibly affordable and includes a glass of chilled tea (or the typical agua fresca for a few pesos more).
-It’s full of vegetables in various stewed forms and naturally starts with a bowl of soup.
+It’s full of vegetables in various stewed forms and as usual, it starts with a bowl of soup.

 But what’s most intriguing about the menu is the vegan sushi.
 It can be ordered as a plate on its own or as a combo (with soup, dessert, and a cup of tea) similar to the menu del dia.

-Viridritas is a very welcome addition to Oaxaca restaurants.
+Viridritas is a welcome addition to Oaxaca restaurants.